 - Life Insurance Table Ratings Chart

-Table ratings are numbered (1-16) or lettered (A-P) with each rating adding approximately 25%.
+Ratings are numbered (1-16) or lettered (A-P) with each rating adding 25% to a standard rate.

 Life Insurance Table Ratings Chart